 Geography Course Offerings

 This course provides an overview of the geographic diversity of population in the United States.
-Ethnic groups such as Native Americans, African Americans, Hispanics, and Asians will be included in our discussion of the ethnic complexity of the United States.
+Ethnic groups such as Native Americans, African Americans, Hispanics and Asians will be included in our discussion of the ethnic complexity of the United States.
 Case studies of ethnic groups from various places and regions, including Wisconsin, will be examined via text and outside readings, online sources and film.
 NOTE: This course is offered in a hybrid format: eight face-to-face class meetings and the balance online.

 This course provides an introductory survey of geographic themes and concepts of social and cultural relevance in our fast-changing world, with a particular emphasis on the United States.
 The course offers an opportunity to raise understanding of and appreciation for geographic realities in the lives of others – as well as in our own daily existence.
 Topics include population dynamics, migration, ethnicity, gender, language, religion, urbanization and the political landscape.
 Geographic/spatial aspects of these issues are examined on a variety of scales in diverse locales.
 Map work is emphasized.
-A full-day urban field trip to Milwaukee is conducted late in the semester.
-Offered annually.

 GEOG 238 Introduction to Geographic Information Systems